chrisnoonan98675/site/xl-deploy/concept/introduction-to-the-xl-deploy-command-plugin.markdown

         </dependencies>
     </cmd.Command>

-#### Manifest snippet defining the undo command to trigger the execution of the uninstall script for the undeploy
+#### Deinfe the undo command to trigger the execution of the uninstall script for the undeploy

+This is an example of part of a `deployit-manifest.xml` file.
 The undo command will be executed at order 45 in the generated step list.
 Note that it has a lower order than the `install-tc-command`.
-This ensures that the undo command will always run before the `install-tc-command` during an upgrade.
+This ensures that the undo command will always run before `install-tc-command` during an upgrade.

     <cmd.Command name="uninstall-tc-command">
         <order>45</order>